George Michael, Madonna, Foreigner, And Chaka Khan Had The Top Hits Of 1985

 According to Team Rock, the original idea was to have Aretha Franklin sing the gospel part of the song.
 Lead singer Lou Gramm once told a radio show that whoever filters information to Aretha Franklin denied her another No. 1 song.

-3. Wham, “Wake Me Up Before You Go-Go”
+3. Wham!, “Wake Me Up Before You Go-Go”

 Wham! not only broke out at the end of 1984, but they exploded.
 Their first hit single in the United States, “Wake Me Up Before You Go-Go,” hit No. 1 in November of 1984 and stayed their for three weeks.
 It was the first No. 1 of what was considered as the 1985 chart year.